Stimulated Raman spectroscopy: Applications

 SRS is employed in various applications from a wide variety of fields.
 All applications utilize the ability of SRS to detect a vibrational (or rotational) spectral signature of the subject in the study.
 Here are some examples:

 Study of molecular conformational structures

 Works in this field were done both in the Cina and Bar groups.
 Each conformer is associated with a slightly different SRS spectral signature.
 Detection of these different landscapes indicates the different conformational structures of the same molecule.

 Material composition analysis

 Here, the SRS signal dependence on the concentration of the material is utilized.
 Measuring different SRS signals associated with the different materials in the composition allows for the determination of the composition's stoichiometric relations.

 Microscopy

 Stimulated Raman scattering (SRS) microscopy allows non-invasive label-free imaging in living tissue.
 In this method, pioneered by the Xie group, a construction of an image is obtained by performing SRS measurements over some grid, where each measurement adds a pixel to the image.
+By interpreting the chemical contrast afforded by SRS measurement, it was shown that distributions of lipids and omega-3 fatty acids can be differentiated in cells.
+SRS microscopy has been applied in various tissue contexts to study disease and tissue function.
+In pathological applications, it has been deployed for label free detection and study of brain tumor, diabetic kidney disease, gastrointestinal cancer, and many other conditions.